How to Live by Faith Not by Sight

 Faith Pleases God

-God is honored when you trust Him.
-Your faith delights Him — especially when circumstances give you every reason to doubt.
+Your trust honors Him — especially when circumstances give you every reason to doubt.

 Faith Unlocks the Supernatural